VictorQueiroz/mff/README.md

 # message-ff

-Full implementation of a Message Format Framework, it'll help you format messages with its contents using an intuitive language for type definitions.
+Full implementation of a Message Formatting Framework, it'll help you format messages with its contents using an intuitive language for type definitions.

 This module implements an AST Parser written in JavaScript which uses a C api to generate an AST from the given text input.
 So the following code will be received by `ASTParser`, processed, parsed and then generated into containers.